 This way you can still work on technique, and keep your running specific movement patterns with very little stress on the musculoskeletal system.

 Generally, I try to avoid orthotics or taping if I can, but they can still be great tools to offload an injured or sensitised area.
-Often a medial arch support works well to offload the medial tibia.
+Often medial arch supports works well to offload the medial tibia.

 Calf Strengthening for Shin Splints